 We stand in solidarity against racial injustice.
-We believe in inclusion, diversity, and equality.
+We believe in inclusion, diversity, and equity.
 We are passionate about giving our employees the support they need, cultivating allies among our ranks, and investing in our community to make positive changes.

 June 12, 2020